 As of September 1, 2015, the Sanctuary of Tao officially became a 501(c)(3) non-profit educational and charitable organization.
-We have completely restructured our website to provide more information and instruction for our members.
-We have now added a SHOP featuring Taoist books and products and redefined our two MEMBERSHIP LEVELS.
+We have structured our website to provide more information and instruction for our two MEMBERSHIP LEVELS.
 We hope you enjoy all the new changes and programs we have added to the Sanctuary of Tao website.

 These qigong exercises help promote the circulation of qi within the body, as well as develop gracefulness, flexibility, strength, balance, and mindfulness.
 The Five Animal Frolics also correlate with the Five Elements of Chinese Medicine, and thereby correspond to the internal organs.
 Each of the Five Animal Frolic exercises act as a preventative and prescriptive health regime for the internal organs.
 Video lessons on each of the Five Animals (Tiger, Monkey, Bear, Deer, and Crane) are available in the Celestial Member Area.

 The Four Season Qigong Exercises (四 季 氣 功, Si Ji Qi Gong) are a very old form of qigong performed in conjunction with another set of exercises called The Methods of the 24 Dao Yin Seated Exercises (二 十 四 導 引 坐 功 法, Er Shi Si Dao Yin Gong Fa).
 They are specific internal alchemy (內 丹, nei dan) and external alchemy (外 丹, wai dan) regimes designed for the four seasons of the year and the moon phases of each month.